 Where the bulk of residential energy usage typically occurs at dawn and dusk, resulting in lower rates of self consumption, the majority of businesses use energy when the sun is doing it’s thing………….. shinning!
 Emitting waves of photons down to each and everyone of us to be converted into energy saving electrons for those who have invested in a solar PV system.
 Our experienced engineers will carefully analysis your sites usage profile, optimising the design of the system design for highest levels of self consumption and minimising export to the grid.
 Depending on your DNSP, zero grid export of solar generation may be stipulated after your network connection application is submitted and underlines the importance of thorough analysis prior to commissioning a commercial solar system.

 bundled vs un-bunbundled

 Large energy consumers are classified by Distribution Network Service Providers (DNSP’s) as retail customers that consume above a certain annual thresholds.
 This ranges from 1MWh/PA - 1.6MWh/PA depending on the DNSP.
 Retail energy contracts above these thresholds are refereed to as ‘unbundled contracts’.
-These large energy consumers are given discounts on the unit cost of energy (kWh), however, they will incur network charges (kW or kVa), which can be equally as high.
+These large energy consumers are given discounts on the unit cost of energy (kWh), however, they incur network charges (kW or kVa), which can be equally as high.
 That is, the energy cost (kWh) and network charges (kW) are ’unbundled’ and shown separately within the bill.
 In the case of ‘bundled’ contracts, the unit energy cost will be higher as it will have the network charge bundled into it.
 Payback periods for a solar system where businesses are on bundled contracts will generally be much shorter as the unit of energy being offset by the solar system is higher.

 the ire of business customers